-For the mother, her uterus is going to get bigger much faster than with a singleton pregnancy.
+For the mother in twin pregnancies, her uterus is going to get bigger much faster than with a singleton pregnancy.
 You can expect to be the size of a woman at full term with just one baby at the start of your third trimester!

 Because you’re supplying blood to two babies instead of one, your heart has to work that much harder, and you can expect to be pumping the same amount of blood as a full term single pregnancy at around the 25th week!

-You’re also at a higher risk of all the lovely things that pregnant women face already, like pre-eclampsia, as well as likely premature birth and your babies having lower birth weights.
+You’re also at a higher risk of all the lovely things that pregnant women face already, like pre-eclampsia, as well as likely premature birth and your babies having lower birth weights, so expect more twin sonogram appointments.
 It’s a fun time all round.

 Thankfully, a di di twin pregnancy has the least chance of major problems amongst twin pregnancies, with the smallest list of major complications.

-Whilst being pregnant with more than one baby is a fantastic event, there are several complications that can occur from carrying more than one child at a time.
+Whilst having twins is a fantastic event, there are several complications that can occur from carrying more than one child at a time.

 The favored dichorionic diamniotic twins delivery method is caesarian, because there are more complications that can occur with a twin birth.
 It’s also unlikely that you’ll be recommended a home birth, if that’s an option that you were hoping for.

 It’s also normal for there to be more doctors and nurses around you as you’re giving birth to your twins, because of the increased chance of complications.

 Your labor is generally going to be treated the same, but your twins are going to be more heavily monitored, normally with an electronic sensor that will be placed on the outside of your bump.